The Blog of Toledo Lucas County Public Library

 The 101 Picture Book Challenge: Corduroy

-My FAVORITE Book on the 101 Picture Book Challenge List!
+My Favorite Book on the 101 Picture Book Challenge List is Corduroy by Don Freeman

 Everyone else on the 101 Picture Book Challenge (101 PBC) committee has already given their perspective on their favorite picture book, so here goes mine.
 There are two books that really are my favorite stories on the 101 PBC list, “Are you My Mother” by P.D.
 Eastman (c.1960) and “Corduroy” by Don Freeman (c.1968).
 They are both my favorites because they are the first books I remember having in my room for bedtime reading.
 But, if I have to pick one, my favorite book is “Corduroy."
 (I’ll review “Are You My Mother” in a later post.)